KirillOsenkov/MSBuildStructuredLog/src/BinlogMcp/LlmGuide.md

 3. `get_children <fileId>` → list of source nodes (tasks / targets) that wrote it.
 Use `get_ancestors` on each to attribute it to a project.

 Empty result = no double writes (folder is only created when at least one is detected).

+### Who pulls in NuGet package `Foo` (and which version)?
+The `$nuget` token traverses the synthetic NuGet dependency graph the StructuredLogger builds from `project.assets.json`.
+Each match shows the chain from a project, through any project references, down to the direct `<PackageReference>`, and on through transitive dependencies.

+- `search $nuget Newtonsoft.Json` — every project that ends up with Newtonsoft.Json on its closure, with the version actually resolved.
+- `search $nuget Newtonsoft.Json 13.0.3` — narrow to a specific version (useful when chasing a version conflict).
+- `search $nuget project(Foo.csproj) Newtonsoft.Json` — restrict to one project's graph.
+- `search $nuget project(.)
+Newtonsoft.Json 13.0.3` — `project(.)` matches any project; combined with a version it answers "who is forcing 13.0.3 onto someone?"

+The result tree is the chain itself: `Project → ProjectReference(s) → PackageReference → transitive dependency → ... → Newtonsoft.Json 13.0.3`.
+Read top-to-bottom to see *why* the package landed in that project.

+### Traverse the project reference graph
+The `$projectreference` token surfaces the synthetic project-to-project dependency graph the StructuredLogger builds.

+- `search $projectreference` — every project, with the projects it references underneath.
+Useful for an overall topology view.
+- `search $projectreference project(Foo.csproj)` — **bidirectional**: shows both projects `Foo` references *and* projects that reference `Foo`.
+Answers "what touches Foo?" / "what does Foo touch?" in a single query.
+- Combine with the NuGet recipe above when a transitive package shows up unexpectedly: trace the project-reference path first, then run `$nuget project(<each project on the path>) <package>` to find where it enters.

 ### Compare two builds (fast vs slow, succeeded vs failed)
 Load both with `load_binlog`, then run the *same* query against each path.
 Useful staples: